Scheduling Policies for AoI Minimization with Timely Throughput Constraints: System Model

-where the expectation is with respect to the scheduling policy and the channel randomness.
+The time average \ac{AoI} is defined as $\bar{A} = \lim\limits_{t\rightarrow \infty} \sup \frac{1}{t} \sum\limits_{\tau=0}^t \mathbb{E}\{A(\tau)\}\text{,}$ where the expectation is with respect to the scheduling policy and the channel randomness.
 Note that we use \them{a} generate-at-will policy.
 Furthermore, since we do not consider sampling cost, user $1$ does not retransmit a packet if the transmission fails.
 Instead, user $1$ samples new information whenever it is scheduled in one of the following slots.
 We consider that the sampling and transmission process needs one time slot to be performed.